 The 2020 does not feature a front-end processor.
-All peripherals except the console are attached via a Unibus Unibus adapter combination.
-Mass storage devices connect to the Unibus via an RHII-C Massbus Adapter.
+All peripherals except the console are attached via a Massbus to Unibus adapter combination.
+Mass storage devices connect to the Unibus via an RH11-C Massbus Adapter.

 DEC offers a wide choice of peripheral devices for the DECSYSTEM-20.
-Each system includes a 176-megabyte RP06 disk drive (a 67-megabyte RM03 disk can be substituted for the RP06 in the 2020), 16 asynchronous communications lines, and two RH20 peripheral controllers (2040 and 2060 only).
-Optional disk drives include the 929-megabyte RP20 and the recently announced RP07, with 498 megabytes.
-Two different 9-track tape systems are available: the TU72, with 1600 bpi PE or 6250 bpi GCR formats, and the TU77, with 800 bpi NRZI or 1600 bpi PE.
-Several drum and Charaband printers provide print speeds up to 1500 lpm.
+Each system includes a 176-megabyte RP06 disk drive (a 67-megabyte RM03 disk can be substituted for the RP06 in the 2020), 16 asynchronous communictions lines, and two RH20 peripheral controllers (2040 and 2060 only).
+Optional disk drives include the 929megabyte RP20 and the recently announced RP07, with 498 megabytes.
+A new Intelligent Mass Storage Server, HSC50, offloads traditional mass storage I/O overhead.
+Supported by HSC50 are the new high-performance disk and tape drives RA81, RA60 and TA78.
+Two different 9track tape systems are available: the TU72, with 1600 bpi PE or 6250 GCR formats, and the TU78, with 800 bpi NRZI or 1600 bpi PE.
+Several drum and Charaband printers provide print speeds up to 1500 1pm.
 Along with various unit record devices, DEC offers a large variety of teleprinter and video display terminals, including the LA120 DECwriter III and the VT100 CRT.